jackmaden/philosophybreak/src/pages/articles/ubermensch-explained-the-meaning-of-nietzsches-superman/index.md

 ## God is dead

 <span class="big-letter">F</span>ollowing the enlightenment and the separation of church and state across Europe, Nietzsche notes that Christianity does not have the authority or legitimacy it once had.
 In fact, [God is dead](/articles/god-is-dead-nietzsche-famous-statement-explained/).
-And that means everything built on top of God, including the entire western value system, is destined for collapse.
+And that means everything built on top of God, including the entire Western value system, is destined for collapse.

 The trouble is, many people haven’t realized this yet.
 As we discuss in our short explainer piece on [Nietzsche’s infamous ‘God is dead’ declaration](/articles/god-is-dead-nietzsche-famous-statement-explained/), many in Nietzsche’s day greeted the decline of Christianity with a shrug, or even jubilation.